Monicashivakumar/ansible-collections/playbooks/AIDE/Readme.md

 `remove_aide.yaml`:

 If it is necessary to remove the AIDE configuration from multiple hosts, then the remove aide playbook which runs on an Oracle Linux 8 host will perform the following:
-- Become the superuser
+- Become the superuser.
-- Remove the AIDE package
+- Remove the AIDE package.
-- Clean up the AIDE file system
+- Clean up the AIDE file system.

 For more details on Advanced Intrusion Detection Environment with Oracle Linux Automation Manager, refer to the [Technical Paper](https://www.oracle.com/a/ocom/docs/linux/using-advanced-intrusion-detection-environment.pdf).